 Relationship with Dharma Rain

-Morning or evening 3 times a week.
+Morning or evening, 3 times per week.

 Begin and end each day with a simple ritual.